 Being fully prepared for your Leeds move

 Before you move, you must inform your local city council about your change of address.
-This is necessary in order to be properly registered for council tax, as well as any housing benefits you might be entitled for.
+This is necessary in order to be properly registered for council tax, as well as any housing benefits you might be entitled to.
 Check online or contact your local council to register.
 For example, the Leeds city council website has a page on moving into a property in Leeds.

 Another important thing to be prepared for when moving is finding when your rubbish will be collected.
 Check your bin day on your area’s local city council website.
 Usually, you will have to enter your postcode as rubbish collection schedule hinges on the street.
 You should also do research on how to sort your rubbish to avoid any fines and to help the environment as much as possible.